-Money or property worth more than $1000, but less than $20,000: the possible fine is up to $10,000 or three times the value of the property whichever is greater; up to five years in prison; or both.
-Fines and incarceration increases if the property was taken from a charity or non profit corporation.
+- Money or property worth more than $1000 but less than $20,000: the possible fine is up to $10,000 or three times the property’s, whichever is greater, up to five years in prison, or both.
+Fines and incarceration increase if the property was taken from a charity or nonprofit corporation.

-Money or property worth $20,000, but less than $50,000: possible fine of up to $15,000 or three times the amount embezzled whichever is greater; up to 10 years in prison; or both.
+- Money or property worth $20,000 but less than $50,000: a possible fine of up to $15,000 or three times the amount embezzled, whichever is greater; up to 10 years in prison; or both.

-Other Possible Penalties and Risks:
+Other Possible Penalties and Risks

 Highly Experienced Michigan Embezzlement Defense Attorney

-Our attorneys often get involved before charges are even brought to assist our clients in the legal process.
-We understand the dangers involved and the possible long-term effects of a conviction and work tirelessly to protect our clients from overzealous police and prosecutors.
-Our attorneys have the passion, drive and reputation for leaving no stone unturned to give our clients the highest level of representation that they deserve.
+Our attorneys often get involved before charges are brought to assist our clients in the legal process.
+We understand the dangers and possible long-term effects of a conviction and work tirelessly to protect our clients from overzealous police and prosecutors.
+Our attorneys have the passion, drive, and reputation for leaving no stone unturned to give our clients the highest level of representation they deserve.
 If you are facing criminal charges, it would be normal to be scared and confused.
-Let us answer your questions and make sure that you are given the best representation available.
+Call us for a free consultation.
+Let us answer your questions and ensure you are given the best representation available.